 What is Hydrotherapy?

 Dating back thousands of years, hydrotherapy is a holistic practice used to treat a variety of issues including occasional and chronic back pain.
 Why?
 Well, nothing is better for helping your body to relax than immersion in heated water.
-Not only does it ease tension and stiffness, it increases blood flow to your body’s weakest areas.
+Not only does it ease tension and stiffness, but it also increases blood flow to your body’s weakest areas.
 That improved blood flow can lessen swelling as well as ease muscle pain.

 Why Stretching Helps